 What are Beacon’s key investment criteria?

-- Target addressable market greater than £500m
+- Target: market must be greater than £1bn,

-- Some validation of product/market fit
+- Traction: some, even if early, validation of product/market fit,

 How long does Beacon take to issue a term sheet?